-Edited by Eng
+Edited by Eng, Nuance, vc

-- 2Consider the context of the sentence and if you want to make sure your understanding is correct, you may want to convert the sentence into a simple language and get the agreement of the other person if your understanding is correct or not.
-There's no harm in wanting to clarify something that you have heard in a conversation.Confirm your understanding.Advertisement
+- 2Consider the context of the sentence and if you want to make sure your understanding is correct, you may want to convert the sentence into a simple language and ask the person you are talking to if the meaning is correct.
+There's no harm in wanting to clarify something that you have heard in a conversation.
+If you don't ask, you don't learn.Confirm your understanding.Advertisement

 - 6If all else fails and you really can't figure out what is being said, there is nothing wrong in directly asking the person you are talking to for some clarifications.
 You can be very honest that you didn't understand a particular line and that's why you want some clarification.Ask a question.Advertisement